 Load accessibility: excellent

 Cantilever has great access to everything on the rack at all times.
-There isn’t a method it can’t take advantage of.
-Cantilever can be loaded or unloaded with forklifts, stackers, hoists or by hand.
+There isn’t a loading method it can’t take advantage of.
+Cantilever can be loaded or unloaded with forklifts, stackers or hoists, or by hand.
 Static arm positions may obstruct the lower ones in some hoist handling operations.

 Safety considerations: very good

 If properly specified, cantilever racks can hold extremely heavy loads.
 Workers need to be cautious when handling any large, unwieldy, long items, whether racked or not.
 It’s considered a safe method for storage, loading and unloading.
 While elevated loads can always fall due to mis-handling or equipment failure, this isn’t common so long as the rack is used right, inspected and specified for its load.